That time she made that prophecy. You know, the famous one

-Although the prophecy was very much self-fulfilling in that Voldemort acted the way he did because of the prophecy, (very Greek tragedy style) it definitely unfolded the way Trelawney told it.
+Although the prophecy was very much self-fulfilling in that Voldemort acted the way he did because of the prophecy (Greek-tragedy style), it definitely unfolded the way Trelawney told it.
 The one who could vanquish the Dark Lord would be marked as his equal, and have power the Dark Lord knows not; Harry of course turned out to be a Horcrux and was protected due to his mother’s sacrifice.

 Even more fascinating is that if Voldemort had gone the other way, these books could have ended up being called Neville Longbottom and the… fill in the blanks.
 After all, Neville was also ‘born as the seventh month dies’ and was born to parents who had defied Voldemort on three occasions.
 Even odder still is that Harry and Neville ended up being good friends, with Neville even finishing off one of the Dark Lord’s Horcruxes.

-It’s a real shame for Trelawney that, on the rare occasion she predicted a hugely important prophecy, she promptly forgets all about it and goes back to seeing Grims in teacups.
+It’s a real shame for Trelawney that, on the rare occasions she predicted a hugely important prophecy, she promptly forgot all about it and went back to seeing Grims in teacups.

-Harry’s Divination exam is a classic example.
-Much to his concern, his teacher goes into a strange fugue and foretells that ‘the servant’ would set out to rejoin his master, and the Dark Lord would rise, ‘greater and more terrible than ever before’.
+Harry’s Divination exam was a classic example.
+Much to his concern, his teacher went into a strange fugue and foretold that ‘the servant’ would set out to rejoin his master, and the Dark Lord would rise, ‘greater and more terrible than ever before’.

 It may have sounded pretty grandiose and unbelievable, and even Trelawney herself dismissed it as ‘far-fetched’ but she had, in fact, done it again.
 Peter Pettigrew did indeed reunite with Voldemort, and assisted him in his rebirth, where he used Harry’s blood to restore the Dark wizard to power.

-When it comes to Lord Voldemort, Trelawney’s always got him covered.
+When it came to Lord Voldemort, Trelawney’s inner eye always had him covered.

-So when she isn’t foreshadowing the return of Lord Voldemort, she’s foreshadowing the demise of her china collection.
+So when she wasn’t foreshadowing the return of Lord Voldemort, she was foreshadowing the demise of her china collection.